Damhan91/Reef-Gardens/README.md

 * Checkout: The checkout page loads all features as expected and all forms also load as expected.
 * Newsletter: Suscribing for the newletter is working correclty.
 Once a user signs up succesfully they are given a message after the fact.
 * My Account: The My accoutn section all features work.
 The drop doen works as expected and the dropdown url take you to the correct form for either sign up and register.
+* 404 error: The 404 error appears when it is necessary

 ### Css testing